CSC4790-Fall2022-Org/senior-project-somnia-game/README.md

 4. You can preview how the game looks with the Game view.

 ### Execution
-Just press the play button at the top!
+Ensure that you are on the Menu.unity scene before pressing play.
+If you are not on this scene, change to it by pressing File --> Open Scene, and navigate to the scenes folder.
+Click on Menu.unity, then just press the play button at the top!